codecontemplator/ce-toy-fx/readme.md

 * Support dynamic rules
 * Can expression tree key analysis be less of a hack?
 * Chaining of rejection policies (negative srules) are not intuitive
+* Generalizer context applicable so that it becomes a transformation between (value,ctx) and (value',ctx')